AngusWright/AstroStats/Md/IntroductionToStatistics_Section2b.md

 the prosecutors fallacy.
 This is the implicit assumption that conditional probabilities are reversible.

-A prosecutor at court presents evidence ℰ. They argue that the defendent is guilty because the probability of finding the evidence given innocence *P*(ℰ\|ℐ) is small.
+A prosecutor at court presents evidence ℰ. They argue that the defendant is guilty because the probability of finding the evidence given innocence *P*(ℰ\|ℐ) is small.
 But this is totally irrelevant.
-The real question is what is the probability that the defendent is innocent given the evidence: *P*(ℐ\|ℰ).
+The real question is what is the probability that the defendant is innocent given the evidence: *P*(ℐ\|ℰ).

 The distinction is relevant, because the conditionalisation can have